catalystneuro/schneider-lab-to-nwb/src/schneider_lab_to_nwb/schneider_2024/schneider_2024_notes.md

 - 'push' is basically some kind of trials table, but need descriptions for variables ex.
 ITI_respect?

 ## Video
-- In research overview, 3 cameras are mentioned, but only 2 appear in example data.
-Missing camera?
-Or incorrect description?

 ## Data Requests
 - Mice sexes